The Trustee recognises the importance of protecting the privacy of an individual’s personal information.

 The MTAA Super website currently offers a number of interactive facilities including tools such as budget planners, super retirement, salary sacrifice and aged pension calculators.
 The Trustee does not capture any personal information entered when using the provided online tools except where a session is suspended and saved.
 In this case, information is stored so that the user may recover the information at a later point.
 Any information stored in a suspended or saved session is segregated and not visible or accessible by MTAA Super staff.

-b) Dealing with and use of online information Information collected within the unsecured section of the MTAA Super website is only used for data metric purposes and in the case of saved planning sessions for retrieval by the user.
+b) Dealing with and use of online information Information collected within the unsecured section of the MTAA Super website is used for data metric purposes, to deliver relevant information to you and in the case of saved planning sessions for retrieval by the user.

 Information collected within the Member section of the MTAA Super Website is only used for the purpose of administering the member’s account.